Ksenialiashchuk/calculator_app/README.md

 ## How to run the app

 There are some tips if you want to run this calculator locally.
+But to activate these commands, nodeJS and Git must already be installed.

 ```bash
 npm run build